 Here Mark’s holding an autographed print that is now in my possession.
-There’s a castle and a hawk and a Viking boat, and I’m all over it.

 The panel consensus was that publishers aren’t going anywhere, regardless of the ease of self-publishing, because creating a successful, widely-read book requires more than just writing a book and uploading it to Amazon — it needs things like good cover art, ads, promotion, accounting, quality editing, branding, wide distribution, social media and other elements that are very difficult to achieve alone.

-After a long day in the dealer room promoting Stellarnet Rebel and peddling my original steampunk and sci-fi jewelry, I had the honor of feeling completely exhausted and irrelevant on the “Dystopian Literature” panel at 9pm Saturday with uber distinguished guests Nicole Givens Kurtz (author, publisher, teacher), Tedd Roberts (scientist, writer, teacher, moderator) and StellarCon special writing guest Michael Z. Williamson (who I mixed up with Michael A. Stackpole, the other special writing guest, because I’m an idiot, so MZW I apologize).
+After a long day in the dealer room promoting Stellarnet Rebel and peddling my jewelry, I had the honor of feeling completely exhausted and irrelevant on the “Dystopian Literature” panel at 9pm Saturday with uber distinguished guests Nicole Givens Kurtz (author, publisher, teacher), Tedd Roberts (scientist, writer, teacher, moderator) and StellarCon special writing guest Michael Z. Williamson (who I mixed up with Michael A. Stackpole, the other special writing guest, because I’m an idiot, so MZW I apologize).